Five Have a Mystery to Solve: Plot

 The Five are invited to stay at a holiday cottage near the coast.
 There they meet and make friends with Wilfred, a boy with an almost magical knack of attracting animals.
 Offshore is Whispering Island where, according to Lucas, a former guardian of the island who now works at a golf-course on the coast, strange goings-on have been reported.

 The Five and Wilfred hire a boat and row across to the island where, despite the Five's resolve to avoid adventures, they find themselves stranded.
 Wilfrid has discovered that someone is stealing the island's old treasures.

-The Five climb into the ground of a supposedly-empty stone house, and find themselves locked into a strange cellar along with Wilfred and the stolen treasure.
+The Five climb into the ground of a supposedly empty stone house and find themselves locked in a strange cellar along with Wilfred and the stolen treasure.
 Before the thieves come back, they manage to escape through a ventilation hole.
 Unable to locate the hired boat, which the thieves attempt to take for their own use, the Five decide they will have to risk sleeping on the island.
-Fortunately, Anne and Timmy the dog manage to shoo the thieves away from the boat, and Anne persuades the others to row back to the mainland.
+Fortunately, Anne and Timmy the dog manage to get the thieves away from the boat, and Anne persuades the others to row back to the mainland.

-The Five and Wilfred spend a day with the police, recounting what has happened.
-The novel closes with the Five lying sunbathing on a hillside near the holiday cottage, with all the local animals and birds gathering round to listen to Wilfred playing his flute.
+Everyone spends a day with the police, recounting what has happened.
+The story closes with the Five lying sunbathing on a hillside near the holiday cottage, with all the local animals and birds gathering round to listen to Wilfred playing his flute.